As we have seen, pairs provide a primitive “glue” that we can use to

 construct compound data objects.
 Figure 2.2 shows a standard way to

-representation, which is called
+representation, which is called box-and-pointer notation, each object

-pointer to a box.
+is shown as a pointer to a box.
 The box for a primitive object

 contains a representation of the object.
 For example, the box for a number